robinparmar/max-filesize/README.md

 # max-filesize

-Calculates the size of a file in bytes.
+A [js] function that returns the size of the file in bytes.

+Believe it or not, something Max doesn't have built-in.